neuronsimulator/nrn/docs/python/modelspec/programmatic/topology/geometry.rst

-.. function:: getSpineArea
+.. function:: getSpineAreah.getSpineArea()

-    Syntax:
-        ``h.getSpineArea()``

-    Description:
     Return the area of the average spine.
 This value is the same for all sections.